allanbunch/node-red-openai-api/README.md

 ### Request and Response Workflows

 Use the node for direct generation, structured Responses API work, chat-style interactions, moderation, embeddings, image work, audio tasks, and other request/response patterns.

+That includes speech work with built-in voices or a saved custom voice id, depending on what the flow needs.

 ### Video and Sora Workflows